NBISweden/LocalEGA-helm/README.md

 helm install --version <chart-version> --name cega --namespace localega -f values.yml ega-charts/cega
 ```

+The fake cega uses `fake_cega` as password both for the RabbitMQ and the CEGA-Users services.

 ## Uninstalling the Chart

 You can uninstall the Chart via Helm CLI: